This section is currently being reviewed due to recent NLRB activity and will be updated shortly.

 Labor law is a dynamic area and it is always difficult to know how to respond to newly-issued Board decisions, especially when the decisions make fundamental changes in the law.

-CalChamber thanks Seyfarth & Shaw for its contributions to the Unions section of the HR Library.
+CalChamber thanks Seyfarth Shaw LLP for its contributions to the Labor Relations in Private Employment chapter.

 With more than 800 attorneys in the U.S., London, Shanghai, Melbourne and Sydney, Seyfarth Shaw LLP offers a national platform and an international gateway to serve your changing business and legal needs in litigation, employment, corporate, real estate and employee benefits.

-More information on Ms. Loomis and Ms. Rodriguez and the firm can be found on
+More information on Mr. Henderson and the firm can be found on Seyfarth Shaw’s website.